delveccj/CSC395_Fall24/Assignment2/assignment2.md

 ### His Vision: The AI-Backed Recipes Maker!

-Look at the concept screen drawn out below — it's got the notes and what you need to get the job done.
+Look at the concept screen drawn out below.
+The BD person drew out exactly what you need to build.
+It's got the notes and what you need to get the job done - sort of.
 Your instructor understands the vision and can fill in some of the details.

 ![Recipe Buidler Product Visions](concept.png)

+## Challenges

+At this point - you might have identified some challenges and tasks.
 ### The Solution Must Be Completely Dockerized!

 ## Steps to Success